Learn how one IE alum overcame failure… by telling a whole room about it.

 Coming to grips with the mechanisms of failure and unpacking what went wrong can be extremely beneficial for future long-term success.

-One Princeton professor went viral when he circulated his “Failure Résumé,” listing every unpublished project, fellowship rejection, and missed opportunity that shaped his career, and drawing conclusions about where he’d found his own unique brand of success.
+One Princeton professor went viral when he circulated his “Failure Résumé, listing every unpublished project, fellowship rejection, and missed opportunity that shaped his career.
+He overcame failure by listing them out, one by one.

 F*ckup Nights: confession as therapy